haganbmj/MagicSetEditor2/docs/type/index.rst

 **Overview**

-A description of the "Insert symbol" menu for a specific [[type:symbol font]].
+A description of the "Insert symbol" menu for a specific :ref:`symbol font`.

 The menu consists of a number of entries, either items, separators or submenus.